romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are integrating a new action into your workflow.
+Q: You are integrating a new action into your workflow.
 How can you identify the action's type, required inputs, and expected outputs?
 <details><summary>Show the answer</summary><p>

 - **By reading the action's README.md file and the action metadata file (action.yml or action.yaml)**